 No qualified student with a disability or handicap may be excluded from participation or denied the benefits of any course on the basis of a disability or handicap.

-Procedural adjustment involving modification of course requirements for attaining a degree should not result in substantive difference in course requirements.
+Procedural adjustment involving modification of course requirements for attaining a degree should not result in a substantive difference in course requirements.
 Academic requirements that are demonstrated to be essential to the program of instruction being pursued will not be modified.

 The University shall not impose upon students with disabilities rules that limit participation (such as prohibiting tape recorders in the classrooms or not allowing the use of guide dogs).